GRA0007/tldr/pages/common/git-verify-tag.md

 > If tag isn't signed with -s when made, you will get an error regardless of signing.
 > More information: <https://git-scm.com/docs/git-verify-tag>.

 - Check tags for a GPG signature:

 `git verify-tag {{tag1 optional_tag2 ...}}`

--Chceck tags for a GPG signature and show details of each tag:
+-Check tags for a GPG signature and show details of each tag:

 `git verify-tag {{tag1 optional_tag2 ...}} --verbose`